hongyi-zhao/multiboot/README.md

 ```

-3. Then use this repo combined with my revised version of [multibootusb](https://github.com/hongyi-zhao/multibootusb.git) on the same partition locally:
+3. Then use this repository with my revised version of [multibootusb](https://github.com/hongyi-zhao/multibootusb.git) on the same local partition:

 ```
 git clone https://github.com/hongyi-zhao/multibootusb.git multibootusb.git